ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

   Change-Vector.
 Compare-exchange conflicts cannot be handled properly as they do not have a similar mechanism to resolve conflicts.

-* To ensure unique values between two databases without using compare-exchange items see [Example III](../../../client-api/operations/compare-exchange/overview#example-iii---ensuring-unique-values-without-using-compare-exchange) for similar functionality that can be externally replicated.
+* To ensure unique values between two databases without using compare-exchange items see [Example III](../../../client-api/operations/compare-exchange/overview#example-iii---ensuring-unique-values-without-using-compare-exchange).

 {PANEL/}